ttop32/ImageScanOCR/README.md

   - https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.UI.Controls/

 # Privacy policy
-- ImageScanOCR uses user data only for OCR purpose using window OCR.
+- Image Scan OCR uses user data only for Window OCR process prupose.
 - It does not share any user data with any other third parties.
+- It does not store any personal data, images, or OCR result text

 # Acknowledgement and References
 - [winui2-getting-started](https://docs.microsoft.com/en-us/windows/apps/winui/winui2/getting-started)